UCLNatSci/2024/NSCI0033/_sources/classicalmechanics/gravity.md

 ```
 This equation allows us to determine the shape of an orbit ($ u(\theta) $), given the nature of the force function $ f(r) $ (a function of radial distance only).
 Conversely, given the function $ u(\theta) $, one can, in principle, determine the force function $ f(r) $, which then gives insight as to the nature of the central force producing the given orbital trajectory.

-Let's now look for solutions of {eq}`eq:uorbit` corresponding to the orbit of a planet of mass $ m $ around the Sun of mass $ M $.
+Let's now look for solutions of Equation {eq}`eq:uorbit` corresponding to the orbit of a planet of mass $ m $ around the Sun of mass $ M $.
 We will assume that $ m \ll M $ so that the Sun stays fixed at the origin of our coordinate system (i.e.\ its position is unperturbed by the presence of any planet).
 For this case, the function $ f(r)= -k/r^2 $, where the constant
 $ k = GMm $.
 Our equation for the orbit then becomes:
 ```{math}
 \dfrac{\mathrm{d}^2u}{\mathrm{d}\theta^2} + u = \dfrac{ku^2}{ml^2} = \dfrac{GM}{l^2}.